All Episodes

 Principles are not one of them.

-Principles are the thing that make you who you are and and I think specific examples like I would agree with you on the second amendment.
+principles are the thing that make you who you are uh and and give me specific examples like Like, I would agree with you on the Second Amendment.

 We shouldn't compromise on education.

-This is an addition to their platform which is very large but they have ten principles.
+This is in addition to their platform, which is very large, but they have 10 principles.

 Among these principles are things like smaller government, lower taxes, self-reliance.

-Some some do and some don't I can give you an example of it in Texas if you'd like in Texas there's a couple of examples and I and I have to say before I say this voters and this was across the board Republicans and Democrats cross party lines was forty five point seven percent of the 17.7 million registered voters in Texas which is down 7.3% from 2018 midterms.
+In Texas, there's a couple of examples, and I have to say, before I say this, Texas voters, and this was across the board, Republicans and Democrats, cross-party lines, was 45.7% of the 17.7 million registered voters in Texas, which is down 7.3% from 2018 midterms.

-But for instance Greg Abbott Greg Abbott still has the emergency uh disaster COVID nineteen declaration in place to this very day.
+But for instance, Greg Abbott, Greg Abbott still has the emergency disaster COVID-19 declaration in place to this very day.

-Whether you agree with these or not when I talk to conservative friends they look at these examples they're not stupid people.
+Whether you agree with these or not, when I talk to conservative friends, they look at these examples.

 Most of Americans I've met are certainly smarter than me.

-But it does if you're saying to me that there are rhino republicans I'm acknowledging and conceding the point.
+If you're saying to me that there are rhino-Republicans, I'm acknowledging and conceding the point.

 If you're saying to me that there's not a dime's worth of difference between the Democrats and the Republicans, I would say that just isn't true.